When baby chicks are young, feeding them couldn’t be simpler: both female and male baby chicks have the same nutritional needs.

 So, although roosters CAN eat layer feed, whether it’s layer pellets or a layer seed mix, you can choose to feed your rooster’s flock raiser instead.
-Flock raiser is normally for roosters, both for the purpose of raising meat birds, but also simply for normal backyard roosters!
+Flock raiser is a great option for roosters, both for the purpose of raising meat birds, but also simply for normal backyard roosters!

 Flock raiser offers your roosters a formulated mix of everything they need, with adequate amounts of calcium, without going overboard, and protein at 18%.

-Of course, if you do simply feed your rooster’s layer feed, you can supplement their normal diet with high protein snacks to ensure they are getting enough of everything they need.
+Of course, if you simply feed your rooster layer feed, you can supplement their normal diet with high-protein snacks to ensure they are getting enough of everything they need.

 So, next time you’re at tractor supply or your local farming store and you see bags of layer pellets or layer feeds, remember, both roosters and hens can eat it safely.

 But, no matter what kind of feed you’re providing your flock, you should always be conscious that roosters do need more protein than hens (18-20% in roosters VS. 16-18% in hens).